-Our mission is to develop a new class of highly-selective biologic drugs that effectively address the ongoing challenges of side-effects that are limiting the benefits of current treatments in difficult-to-drug diseases
+Our mission is to develop a new class of highly-selective biologic drugs that effectively address the ongoing challenges of side-effects that are limiting the benefits of current treatments in difficult-to-drug diseases.

 The approach leverages large libraries of engineered proteins, Selektides, based on a small and hyper-stable human protein scaffold with unique drug properties.